 Download our FREE smartphone app today!

 The Student Support Centre (SSC) which forms part of the Student Services Faculty provides the central provision for student welfare within the Academy.
-Further specific details of their role and work can be found at /52/student-services-faculty

-The Academy Counsellor is: Michael McCallum
+- The Academy Counsellor is Michael McCallum

 Reporting a student absence

 To report your child's absence, please email the Student Support Centre (SSC) at the address below.
 Please include your child's name, tutor group, the reason for their absence and the anticipated date of their return.

 For example, email something such as: "Please could you excuse Joe Bloggs in 8AP from school today as he has been feeling sick all morning.
 I suspect he will feel better tomorrow and will be attending school unless otherwise stated.
 Mrs Bloggs (Joe's mother) Mobile: 07877 877 8787."